 Thank you for taking the time to read all of our “25 Mental Health Advocates Share Their Top 3 Focuses For 2021.”

 Hearing from all of these mental health advocates is helpful.
 Seeing what those people who are just like you, are focusing on this year to come out happier.

 They and I would love to hear what you have planned ton better your mental health.

-Leave your 1-3 goals in the comments and help us inspire others to take actions to better themselves.
+Leave your goal in the comments and help us inspire others to take actions to better themselves.